The Gradcafe

 • Size of the student body

-• Whether the course is offered online on campus
+• Whether the course is offered online or on campus

-When looking to apply to free online master’s degree programs, here are some factors to keep in mind:
+When looking to apply to free online master’s degree programs, there are a few factors to keep in mind:

 1. Is Tuition Free for Everyone?